-Professors: Marc Eisner; John E. Finn; Giulio Gallarotti; James McGuire, Chair; J. Donald Moon; Peter Rutland; Nancy Schwartz
+Professors: Marc Eisner, Chair; John E. Finn; Giulio Gallarotti; James McGuire; J. Donald Moon; Peter Rutland; Nancy Schwartz

-Associate Professor: Douglas C. Foyle, Mary Alice Haddad, Elvin Lim, Sarah Wiliarty
+Associate Professors: Douglas C. Foyle; Mary Alice Haddad; Elvin Lim; Sarah Wiliarty

 Adjunct Lecturer: Louise Brown, Dean for Academic Advancement

 Departmental Advising Experts 2014-2015: Sonali Chakravarti; Logan Dancey; Marc Eisner; John Finn; Erika Franklin Fowler; Douglas Foyle; Giulio Gallarotti (Fall); J. Donald Moon; Michael B. Nelson; Peter Rutland; Joslyn Trager; Nancy Schwartz (Fall); Sarah Wiliarty